-General Motors' strike to end as UAW members ratify new contract: Source
+GM strike to end as UAW members ratify new contract: Is Ford next?

 Continue Reading Below

-With the contract's approval, a six-week nationwide strike that brought the U.S. auto giant’s supply chain to a halt will finally end after 40 days.
+With the contract's approval, a six-week nationwide strike that brought the U.S. auto giant’s supply chain to a halt will end.
 Both parties had been in talks stretching into nights and weekends before coming to a tentative agreement.

+It may not be the end of strikes in the automotive industry as late Friday the UAW said next on the docket are negotiations with Ford Motor Company.

+“We can confirm the UAW today notified Ford it plans to negotiate with us next,” Ford said in a statement.
+“As America’s No. 1 producer of vehicles and largest employer of UAW-represented autoworkers, we look forward to reaching a fair agreement that helps Ford enhance its competitiveness and preserve and protect good-paying manufacturing jobs.”

-Unionized GM workers are expected to receive an $11,000 ratification bonus as part of the deal, according to the Detroit Free Press.
+Roughly 57 percent of UAW members voted to ratify the contract.
+Unionized GM workers are expected to receive an $11,000 ratification bonus as part of the deal.
 Temporary workers will receive $4,500.
+The agreement calls for 3 percent wage increases or 4 percent lump-sum payments in the first four years of the contract, as well as profit-sharing and a pathway for temporary workers to become full-time employees.

+GM also affirmed plans to invest more than $7 billion in its U.S. operations.

+“We delivered a contract that recognizes our employees for the important contributions they make to the overall success of the company, with a strong wage and benefit package and additional investment and job growth in our U.S. operations,” said Mary Barra, GM Chairman and CEO.
+“GM is proud to provide good-paying jobs to tens of thousands of employees in America and to grow our substantial investment in the U.S.

 |Ticker